Iguana! Iguana! Iguana! Reptile artist Shuya Misawa's first solo exhibition "Falling Scales"|Domingo

 Shuya Misawa's first solo exhibition "Falling Scales"

-Misawa studied copperplate engraving at a vocational school, and says, "I was attracted to the fact that it allows for a deeper touch than pen drawings, and that the detailed expression can create a unique atmosphere."
-My personal favorite is "Vigilance" (leftmost in the photo above), which was created using aquatint and etching!
-The light and dark shades of black unique to aquatint match the atmosphere of Misawa's green iguana and are incredibly cool.
+Misawa studied copperplate engraving at a vocational school, and says, "I was attracted to the fact that it allows for a deeper touch than pen drawings, and that its detailed expression can create a unique atmosphere."
+My personal favorite is "Vigilance" (far left in the photo above), which was created using aquatint and etching!
+The shades of black unique to aquatint match the atmosphere of Misawa's green iguana, making it incredibly cool.
 This is a piece that you should definitely see in person at the venue.

 An independently produced book with detailed information about iguanas is also on display.